🌱 Skip the line - Go paperless!

 600 East 4th Street, Chaska, Minnesota 55318

 Fax: (952) 361-1959

 The Carver County Property Assessment Department offers assessing services, via contract, to all districts of the county.
-Appraisers in Carver County are professionals.
-Stringent training and experience requirements are set by the Minnesota State Board of Assessors which governs and administers licensure of appraisers.
+Appraisers employed by the Assessor’s Office are professionals, with stringent training and experience requirements set by the State Board of Assessors.
+The Minnesota State Board of Assessors governs and administers licensure of appraisers.
 Carver County requires additional training and encourages continuous education in the areas of management, organization and customer service.

-For more information on the assessment process, you may contact the Minnesota Department of Revenue at www.revenue.state.mn.us
+On the assessment process, please reference Minnesota Department of Revenue